nellapark/gemini-tedai/docs/prd.md

 ### F1: Multimodal Job Submission
 - **Description:** The user initiates a new service request by providing media and a brief description.
 - **Requirements:**
-    - User can record or upload a video (up to 60 seconds).
+    - User can record or upload a video or audio (up to 60 seconds).
     - User can upload up to 5 photos.
-    - User can optionally add a voice note or text description.
+    - User can add a voice note or text description.
     - The interface will be media-first, guiding the user to "show, not just tell."

 ### F2: AI-Powered Scope Generation
 - **Description:** The Gemini-powered agent analyzes the user's input to understand the problem and create a standardized job description.
 - **Requirements:**
+    - ISSUE CLASSIFIER + SCOPE IDENTIFIER
-    - Analyze video, images, and audio/text to identify the core issue.
+    - Analyze video, images, and audio/text to identify the core issue AND SEVERITY + OTHER DETAILS (I.E. HOW BIG, MANY ROOMS, AUTOFILL URGENCY BUT TAKE USER INPUT).
     - Classify the job into a primary category (e.g., Plumbing, Electrical, HVAC).
     - Generate a concise, standardized "Scope of Work" that can be sent to contractors.
     - Assess and flag potential urgency (e.g., active water leak).